Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/The Verge - The Verge/Apple ordered to pay $3085 million after jury finds it infringed on  digital rights management patent.md

 ---
-title: Apple ordered to pay $308.5 million after jury finds it infringed on  digital rights management patent
+title: 'Apple ordered to pay $308.5 million after jury finds it infringed on  digital rights management patent'
 categories:
     - 新媒体
     - The Verge - The Verge